-- 1. Prepare the Space - Create a circle with the "Sun" in the center.
+- Prepare the Space - Create a circle with the "Sun" in the center.
 The child will walk around this for each year of their age, representing the Earth's journey around the Sun. - 2.
-The Walk - Have the child hold the globe and circle the "Sun" for each year of their age.
-As they walk, you can narrate significant milestones they achieved.
-For example: - "When you were one, you learned to crawl and say your first words." - "When you were two, you learned to jump and use a fork." - 3.
+The Walk - Have the child hold the earth and circle the "Sun" for each year of their age. - As they walk, you can narrate significant milestones they achieved.
+For example: "When you were one, you learned to crawl and say your first words."
+When you were two, you learned to jump and use a fork." - Or You could sing 'The earth goes round the Sun.
+The Earth goes round the Sun.
+Once a year, every year.
+The Earth goes round the Sun" (To the tune of: The Farmer in the Dell) while stopping each time to look at a photo or two. - 3.
 Reflection on Growth - Encourage the child to think of all the things they've learned and accomplished at different ages, keeping the reflection simple and celebratory.